Maladroy/Sketchand/README.md

 ### Usage

 Sketchand is easy to use, and the hand gestures are intuitive.
-Users can draw on the screen by moving their hand in the air, and different gestures can be used to add colors and shapes to their sketches.
+Users can draw on the screen by moving their hand in the air, and different gestures can be used to add lines to their sketches.

 #### Default gesture